We might receive compensation from certain providers listed below. Find Out More

 • The final step is as follows: we go to file on top → settings → stream, and there in the “service” select Youtube/Youtube Gaming.

-• We need to specify the recipient address of this video stream, that is, the channel that we have created on a previous stage, the YouTube broadcast.
+• We need to specify the recipient address of this video stream, that is, the channel that we have created in a previous stage, the YouTube broadcast.

 That’s it, we’re done.
-And now the most crucial step – launching the broadcast -“Start Streaming” button – press it and go back to YouTube in browser.
-Wait a little, then you’ll see a status of the connection, and if it’s good – press “Go Live” and you’re on air, which is displayed both on a Youtube and OBS.
+And now the most crucial step – launching the broadcast -“Start Streaming” button – press it and go back to YouTube in the browser.
+Wait for a little, then you’ll see the status of the connection, and if it’s good – press “Go Live” and you’re on the air, which is displayed both on YouTube and OBS.

-The stream goes in parallel with the upload to Youtube servers, and so we’ve got an archive that we can view in the same way we do in any other cloud services.
-For your information – the maximum video length on Youtube is 12 hours, and the file size is 268 gb. maximum.
+The stream goes in parallel with the upload to YouTube servers, and so we’ve got an archive that we can view in the same way we do in any other cloud service.
+For your information – the maximum video length on YouTube is 12 hours, and the file size is 268 GB. maximum.
 BUT!
 There are no such restrictions for broadcasting and it can literally last forever, but the recording itself cannot exceed 12 hours, so I think YouTube will start a new recording every time after 12 hours of stream.
-What else I want to mention – for the streaming purpose the sub-stream is used, which always goes in significantly worse quality.
+What else do I want to mention – for streaming purposes the sub-stream is used, which always goes in significantly worse quality.
 And what we can do about it is to raise this quality in the camera settings, but don’t expect FULLHD every time.

 Conclusion

-Apparently, the only drawback of this method is that you need a PC as a server with such OBS decoder that can work 24/7 to perform this decoding and the redirection of video to Youtube servers.
+Apparently, the only drawback of this method is that you need a PC as a server with such an OBS decoder that can work 24/7 to perform this decoding and the redirection of video to YouTube servers.
 It will be perfect if you have a stationary PC at home, and you can assign it to perform this function.
-And if you don’t want to worry about all this stuff, in the Pipl Systems Store we have got for you NVR’s, DVR’s, and hard drives for them, MicroSD cards, as well as alarm systems and IP-intercom systems in addition to your cameras, and many other devices and brands ?

 Leave a Reply